Frederic's Hospital (Designmuseum), Copenhagen

-the First people's hospital in Copenhagen was founded by order of king Frederik V. the building of the hospital was built in 1752-1757, in accordance with the development plan of the area Frederiksstaden by architects Nicolai Eigtved and Lauritz de Thurah.
-The hospital was opened personally by the king on 31 March 1757 and received its name (Kongelig Frederiks Hospital).
+At the end of Bredgade street is the building of the first people's hospital in Copenhagen, founded by decree of King Frederick V. The hospital building was built in 1752-1757 in accordance with the development plan of the Frederikstaden district designed by architects Nicolai Eigtved and Lauritz de Thurah.
+The hospital was opened personally by the King on March 31, 1757 and was named Kongelig Frederiks Hospital.

-Medical institution financed from the revenues of the postal service and was intended for the poor.
-11 Nov 1855, died in hospital the famous Danish philosopher, theologian and writer Søren Aabye Kierkegaard, the author of the doctrine of three stages of human existence - aesthetic, ethical and religious.
+The medical facility was funded from the postal service's revenue and was intended for the poor.
+On November 11, 1855, the famous Danish philosopher, theologian and writer Søren Aabye Kierkegaard, the author of the doctrine of the three stages of human existence - aesthetic, ethical and religious-died in a hospital.